What is this medication?

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- fluid in the stomach area or lungs
+- Fluid in the stomach area or lungs

-- if you often drink alcohol
+- If you often drink alcohol

-- infection or immune system problems
+- Infection or immune system problems

-- kidney disease or on hemodialysis
+- Kidney disease or on hemodialysis

-- liver disease
+- Liver disease

-- low blood counts, like low white cell, platelet, or red cell counts
+- Low blood counts, like low white cell, platelet, or red cell counts

-- lung disease
+- Lung disease

-- radiation therapy
+- Radiation therapy

-- stomach ulcers
+- Stomach ulcers

-- ulcerative colitis
+- Ulcerative colitis

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not stop taking except on your care team's advice.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for selected conditions, precautions do apply.